uhiltner/universal-literature-screening-toolkit/QUICK_START.md

         pip install -r requirements.txt
         ```

+## Windows Fast Start (Recommended)

+These two scripts set up a safe, short-path Python environment at C:\uls_env and run the toolkit without touching global Python.

+1) Open Windows PowerShell
+2) Allow scripts for this session only:
+    - Run: Set-ExecutionPolicy Bypass -Scope Process
+3) From the repository root, run setup:
+    - .\scripts\setup_windows.ps1
+4) Run the toolkit with defaults:
+    - .\scripts\run_tool.ps1

+Defaults used by run_tool.ps1:
+- --input .\input_pdfs
+- --output .\results
+- --search-terms .\search_terms.txt
+- --config .\config.json

+Tip: You can pass custom paths, e.g.:
+- .\scripts\run_tool.ps1 -Input .\input_pdfs -Output .\results -SearchTerms .\search_terms.txt -Config .\config.json

+Troubleshooting (plain language):
+- “Python not found”: Install from python.org; or try `py -V`.
+Then re-run setup.
+- Long path/ensurepip errors: The setup uses C:\uls_env to avoid this; just re-run setup.
+- “pip not recognized”: Re-run .\scripts\setup_windows.ps1 (it repairs pip inside the venv).
+- Script policy blocked: Use `Set-ExecutionPolicy Bypass -Scope Process` and try again.

+Double-click option (Windows):
+- You can use `run.bat` in the repo root.
+It runs setup and then the tool.
+PowerShell scripts are still recommended for clearer error messages.

+---

 ### Step 3: Add Your PDF Files

 This is where you put the papers you want to screen.